avelus51/check-gh-bug/README.md

-This is second (branch) version of readme
+This is third (branch) version of readme
+The second version merged, origin branch deleted
+Push will recreate the branch in origin